ronnnnn/nilts/packages/nilts/README.md

 # nilts

-nilts is lint rules, dart fixes and assists for Dart and Flutter projects that helps you enforce best practices, and avoid errors.
+nilts is lint rules, quick fixes and assists for Dart and Flutter projects that helps you enforce best practices, and avoid errors.

 ---
 ## Appendix